pmhalvor/ocean-species-identification/notebooks/docker.md

 To get started with Docker, you need to have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed on your local machine.
 The tool is free for teams under 250 or less than $10 million in annual revenue, and it is available for Windows, Mac, and Linux operating systems.

-In addition to the Docker Desktop, it could be useful to have a [Docker Hub](https://hub.docker.com/).
+In addition to the Docker Desktop, it could be useful to have a [Docker Hub](https://hub.docker.com/) account.
 This is a cloud-based registry where you can store and share Docker images, either publicly or privately.
 It is also a place to find official images for popular software packages, as well as community-contributed images for a wide range of applications.
 If you only plan on using others' images, then you don't need an account.